25 Valuable Tips For The Best Travel Photography Portraits

 7. Show People Your Photos

-Once you’ve taken a few photos, show the person.
+Once you’ve taken a travel photography portraits, show the person.
 This will help you make more of a connection.
 Quite often they will feel more comfortable.

 Make sure you have one or two flattering images of them.
 Don’t show them a photo they look awkward in.